 I’ve blown New Year’s resolutions before, but never as spectacularly as I did this year when I pledged to only spend my money locally.
 It seemed simple: Choose local bookstores over Amazon, locally operated shops over Target and local restaurants over chains.

-Inauguration came and went.
-When I called, the clerk snapped that she would call me when the book arrived, and she had no idea when that would be.
+Weeks later when I called, the clerk snapped that she would call me when the book arrived, and she had no idea when that would be.
 I borrowed the book.
 I never got a call from the bookstore, which has since closed.

 Next, I needed a hair product for my daughter.
 The local shops didn’t stock the brand.
 The closest store was 15 miles away.
 I decided to buy online rather than drive so far.
 That first surrender to an online purchase was in February, but I vowed to keep trying.